rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    9-tiling score limits per academic discipline

-In :numref:`score9Limits`, we see confirmed again the differences we observed in the effective enrollment quality scoring between the disciplines, especially between *Law Studies* and *Politology* for instance.
-Universities offering *Law studies* and not *Politology*, like the University of *Bielefeld*, will see their average enrollment quality score unfairly weakened.
+In :numref:`score9Limits`, we see confirmed again the differences we observe in the effective enrolment quality scoring between the disciplines, especially between *Law Studies* and *Politology* for instance.
+Universities offering *Law studies* but not *Politology*, like the University of *Bielefeld*, will see their average enrolment quality score unfairly weakened.

 We add, now, these nine-tiling score limits to the 41 Universities and, with the help of the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` constructor using the *Copeland* rule, rank them all together.
 The resulting ranking may be nicely illustrated  with the help of a corresponding heatmap view (see :numref:`ninetiledHeatmap`).